NathanEpstein/pydata-berlin/presentation.md

 - An open source cluster computing framework.
 - Compatible with Python (as PySpark).
-- Also available for as Java, Scala, and R.
+- Also available for Java, Scala, and R.

 --